hannah68/cs-lists/README.md

 contacts.set('Steve', {phone: "0456 987321", address: "321 A Tougher Road"})
 ```

-And because keys muct be unique, it is common to using a hashing algorithm (or a node package, such as [uuid](https://github.com/uuidjs/uuid)), to generate unique keys for you:
+And because keys must be unique, it is common to using a hashing algorithm (or a node package, such as [uuid](https://github.com/uuidjs/uuid)), to generate unique keys for you:

 ```js
 import { v4 as uuidv4 } from 'uuid';